Essex trailer deaths: Laurelvale in shock as local man charged

 “You’ll not get anybody to talk to you,” one resident shouted as this newspaper called to the family home of Maurice (Mo) Robinson, a 25-year-old lorry driver from the town who was charged on Saturday with 39 counts of manslaughter linked to the deaths of migrants in a trailer in Essex.

-The bodies of the 31 men and 8 women, were discovered inside the trailer which had just arrived from Belgium, in Greys, Essex, on Wednesday morning.
+The bodies of the 31 men and 8 women, were discovered inside the trailer which had just arrived from Belgium, in Grays, Essex, on Wednesday morning.

 Mr Robinson is alleged to be the driver of the truck that collected this trailer from the port.
 Mr Robinson who grew up in Laurelvale, and still lives nearby.